Wai-yee Li

 Books:

 Plum Shadows and Plank Bridge: Two Memoirs About Courtesans.
+(Annotated translation of Yingmei’an yiyu 影梅庵憶語, Banqiao zaji 板橋雜記, and stories and poems about Liu Rushi 柳如是 and Chen Yuanyuan 陳圓圓.)
 New York: Columbia University Press, 2020.
+(AAS Patrick D. Hanan Book Prize for Translation, 2022).

-The Zuo Tradition / Zuozhuan Reader: Selections from China’s Oldest Narrative History, co-authored with Stephen Durrant and David Schaberg.
-Seattle: University of Washington Press, forthcoming (2020).
+The Zuo Tradition / Zuozhuan Reader: Key Topics in China’s Oldest Narrative History, co-authored with Stephen Durrant and David Schaberg.
+Seattle: University of Washington Press, 2020.

 Keywords in Chinese Culture.
-Co-edited with Yuri Pines.
+Co-editor (with Yuri Pines) and contributing author.
 Hong Kong: Chinese University Press, 2020.

-The Oxford Handbook of Classical Chinese Literature (1000 BCE-900 CE), co-edited with Wiebke Denecke and Xiaofei Tian.
+The Oxford Handbook of Classical Chinese Literature (1000 BCE-900 CE), co-editor (with Wiebke Denecke and Xiaofei Tian) and contributing author.
 Oxford and New York: Oxford University Press, 2017.

 The Letter to Ren An and Sima Qian’s Legacy, co-authored with Michael Nylan, Stephen Durrant, and Hans Van Ess.
 Seattle: University of Washington Press, 2016. (paperback 2018)